 On August 12, 2021, the Company completed its initial public offering (IPO) of 7,360,000 shares of common stock, including the underwriters' full exercise of their over-allotment option at the IPO price of \$12.50 per share.
-Gross proceeds from the IPO were \$92.0 million, and the estimated net proceeds were \$83.1 million, after deducting underwriting discounts of \$6.4 million and \$2.5 million of estimated offering costs payable by the Company.
-Upon completion of the IPO, all of the Company's then outstanding redeemable convertible preferred stock was automatically converted into an aggregate of 15,345,279 shares of common stock.
-The unaudited interim condensed consolidated financial statements as of June 30, 2021 do not give effect to the IPO, as it closed subsequent to June 30, 2021.
+Gross proceeds from the IPO were \$92.0 million, and the net proceeds were \$83.1 million, after deducting underwriting discounts of \$6.4 million and \$2.5 million of offering costs payable by the Company.
+At the closing of the IPO, all of the Company's then outstanding redeemable convertible preferred stock was automatically converted into an aggregate of 15,345,279 shares of common stock.
+The related carrying value of the redeemable convertible preferred stock of \$152.8 million was reclassified to common stock and additional paid-in capital.